mui/material-ui/docs/data/joy/components/circular-progress/circular-progress.md

 import CircularProgress from '@mui/joy/CircularProgress';
 ```

-`CircularProgress` provides users with updates on the status of ongoing processes such as loading an app, submitting a form, or saving updates.
+The Circular Progress component provides users with updates on the status of ongoing processes such as loading an app, submitting a form, or saving updates.

 ## Customization